Bahn-X/swift-composable-navigator/README.md

 The routing path describes the order of visible screens in the  application.
 It is a first-class representation of the `<url-path>` defined in [RFC1738](https://tools.ietf.org/html/rfc1738#section-3.1).
 A routing path consists of identified screens.

 #### Screen
-Screens are first-class representation of the information needed to build a particular view.
-Screens objects identify the routing path element and can contain arguments like IDs, initial values, and flags.
+A Screen is a first-class representation of the information needed to build a particular view.
+Screen objects identify the routing path element and can contain arguments like IDs, initial values, and flags.

 Screens define how they are presented.
 Currently, sheet and push presentation styles are supported.
 This decouples presentation logic from business logic, as showing a sheet and pushing a view are performed by invoking the same `go(to:, on:)` function.
 Changing a screen's (default) presentation style is a single line change.

 ### Navigator
 The navigator manages the application's current routing path and allows mutations on it.
 The navigator acts as an interface to the underlying data source.
 The navigator object is accessible via the view environment.

-Navigators allow programatic navigation and can be injected where needed, even into ViewModels.
+Navigators allow programmatic navigation and can be injected where needed, even into ViewModels.

 ### Path builder
 A `PathBuilder` defines how a path element and its successors are built into a view hierarchy.